 Science of the Seasons

-This page brings together Northern Research Station science that relates to the winter season, along with links to other seasonal resources within the USDA Forest Service.
+This page brings together Northern Research Station science that relates to the spring season, along with links to other seasonal resources within the USDA Forest Service.

 Scientists Perspectives on the Seasons

 On March 20, the calendar proclaims a new season, and a region battered by a polar vortex and snow and then more snow is more than ready for it.
 From the standpoint of a forest, spring is more subtle.

 One could argue that the advent of “spring” is most evident in budbreak within tree crowns and the gradual expansion of leaves to produce green forest canopies.
 Research at Hubbard Brook Experimental Forest in New Hampshire has demonstrated that weather influences the timing and rate of canopy development in at least two significant ways:

 - Temperature and precipitation events that melt the winter snowpack and allow for soil warming that then triggers initial tree biological activity – including budbreak.